Tokyo Ravens Season 2 Release Date, Cast, Plot, and Everything You Need to Know - Asap Land

 Tokyo Ravens Season 2 Plot

-Even though Tsuchimikado Harutora is from a well-known Onmyoji family, she can’t see “spirit energy.”

-So, he has already been living in peace with his friends at an Onmyo branch school.
-His childhood friend Tsuchimikado Natsume’s heir to a head family shows up one day unexpectedly.
+They finished school and attended university, which is when the real trouble began.
+Over time, they talk about different parts of their lives, and in the end, we see just how both friends show how much they care about each other.

+When Kate was will go through her hardest times and trying to decide between life and death, Tully gave her strength and love.
+When Kate dies, helen realises how much her friend has loved and cared for her.

-After a ritual goes wrong, demons attack the city of Tokyo.
+After a ritual went wrong, evil spirits attack Tokyo.
 For spiritual beings, the Onmyoujis have had to clean the city.
-They are individuals who can see ghosts and control the power of spirits.
+They are people capable of recognizing ghosts and control the power of spirits.

 After this happened, schools were set up to teach Onmyoujis how to do their jobs.
 Tsuchimikado Harutora is the most important person in the story.
 He is an Onmyouji who is rooted and can’t see spiritual energy.

-He has fun to his friends inside the country every day because he can’t do anything else.
-Natsume, this same heir to a main family, has known Harutora since they were kids.
+He gets to spend his everyday life having some fun with his mates in the countryside because he’s unable to do so.
+Natsume, the eldest son to the main family, has known Harutora since they were kids.

-Natsume, an Onmyouji with a lot of talent, is called a genius.
-He is in charge of his whole family, which travels to Tokyo to research Onmyouji.
+Natsume is a skilled Onmyouji named a genius.
+John is in charge of the whole family, that also goes to Tokyo to research Onmyouji.

-Harutora is opposed to being Onmyuoji and tries to avoid his responsibilities, but he can’t get away from his fate.
-After he loses his best friend and remembers what he promised Natsume, he decides to go to a good school in Tokyo.
+Though Harutora is opposed to being Onmyuoji and avoids obligations, he just could escape his destiny.

+He later chooses to attend a selective school in Tokyo within a week of having lost his precious friend as well as remembering his pledge to Natsume.

-Harutora joins Natsume’s team and trains in Tokyo to fight this same 12 Heavenly Generals.
-During World War I, the Japanese used a powerful technique called onmyodo.
+Harutora makes the team to Natsume and trains to battle the 12 Heavenly Generals throughout Tokyo.
+During World War I, the Japanese used a powerful method called onmyodo.

-Later, the notorious Yakou Tsuchimikado did a ritual called the “Taizan Fukun Ritual,” which would eventually make Japan a powerful country.
+Later, the notorious Yakou Tsuchimikado did a ceremony called the “Taizan Fukun Ritual,” which made Japan a strong country.

-But the ritual fails catastrophically, leading to what has come to be known as that of the “Great Spiritual Disaster,” an event that still haunts the whole of Japan to this day.
+However, the ritual fails catastrophically as well as the result of this is what is now recognised as the “Great Spiritual Disaster”, an accident occurred which has haunted this same entire Japanese continent to date.

-Also, the Onmyo Agency has been set up to keep an eye on any supernatural happenings in the area and fight any ghosts or demons that made their way to the real world.
+The Onmyo Agency was also set up to keep an eye on any supernatural activity that occurred nearby and fight any ghosts or demons that made it into the real world.

-Today, on myodu it is more refined, easier to use, and more modern.
-It is even used in medicine and technology.

-But not everyone can afford this power.
-For example, Harutora, a representative of a few branch families of the Tsuchimikado, was born without any spiritual power.